History of the Biker & Marketing

 Easyriders the Movie & Biker Persona

 Then, in 1969, the movie Easyriders came out.
 Now, you’ve most likely seen the movie.
 And you most likely know how this was part of the biker life.
 In addition, it popularized choppers.
-Honestly, the impact of the Easyriders movie helped keep Harley in business.
+Honestly, the impact of the Easyriders movie helped keep Harley in business for decades.
 In addition, the Easyriders movie also helped create the mystique of both Harleys and choppers.

 Early-2000s Harley Boom